 We strive to worship in a manner that is God-focused rather than man-focused.
 We purposely order our worship so that the whole congregation joins together in singing God’s praises, confessing our sins and speaking God’s word to glorify His Name.
 Worship should be in spirit and truth and so we aim to honor God with heartfelt praise that is pleasing to our Father in Heaven as He sits on His Throne.
-Here is an overview of what you will see at Providence Reformed Presbyterian Church:
+Here is an overview of what you will see at Resurrection Presbyterian Church:

 HOW WE WORSHIP

 We believe that our worship should be orderly (I Cor 14:40), thus our worship is structured, designed to be a beautiful offering of praise to the Father.